2018 (ongoing). Pencil, pen, relief and silkscreen print on paper, found objects, digital photographs, GPS data, web-archive.

 Walking is central to understanding and communicating our relationship to the places we inhabit.
 Although (or perhaps because) frequently overlooked, taken for granted, considered banal, walking is an inherently creative act.
 We produce and reproduce patterns, interactions, structures and infrastructures, political, social, cultural and spatial boundaries.
 There are physical and psychological traces left behind.
 The world is, very subtly, changed.

-The aim of this project is, in part, to qualify that change.
+This project also aims to qualify that change.
 Rather than ignoring the routine passage of your body through space on its way somewhere else, try engaging with what is there, in the in-between, transitory spaces.
 Pay attention, notice, document, interact.
 Take your time.

 There are four parts to your role in this project: